 System Design Capacity = Available GPM × 0.75

-Multiply the GPM value from your meter or service line table by 0.75.
-This 25% safety margin accounts for simultaneous household water use — a toilet flush, a running tap — that will happen while your irrigation is running.
+Take the GPM value from your meter or service line table and multiply by 0.75.
+That 25% safety margin isn't arbitrary — it leaves room for a toilet flush, a running sink, or the washing machine kicking on while your sprinklers are running.

 Example: